“This post is sponsored by Beautifully Responsible® Resilient Flooring. All opinions are entirely my own.”

 Why Choose Resilient Flooring?

 As I mentioned earlier, resilient flooring is said to withstand most the average family can throw at it (literally and figuratively).
 I’m talking juice spills, crayons, puppy nails and all of life’s other unexpected moments – Beautifully Responsible® Resilient flooring has your back.
 This flooring category can hold up through heavy traffic and busy families, while maintaining its good looks.
 You don’t have to worry about this flooring doesn’t losing its lamination, swelling when wet or cracking under pressure.
+You can also use a flooring that has high acoustic properties if you want to minimize the noise inside your home.

 Beautifully Responsible® flooring partners are committed to environmental health and safety and corporate social responsibility.
 They are proactively and transparently assessing ingredients as a part of mindful manufacturing.
 In addition to less waste because flooring won’t have to be replaced as often, you can also count on resilient flooring partners reducing energy and recycling factory-made material back into products.
 I personally love getting behind manufacturers who get behind sustainability and what’s good for the earth.